Shadowless422/League-Crawler/Readme.md

 ## Building the dataset
-To build the .json database you need to run the function build_dataset().
-This function accepts an optional parameter: use_player_list The main.py contains an example of a complete set of commands to build the dataset and exporting it to
+To build the .json dataset you need to run the function "build_dataset()".
+If you want to build a players list beforehand, run the function "build_players_list()" and set the argument "use_players_list" to True.

 ## Exporting the dataset to .csv
-To export the data inside the .json database [...]
+To export the data inside the .json database use the function "export_dataset()".

 ### CSV details
 The .csv file won't have an header.
 Each row contains all the data about one or both teams, the last element being the result.